18 Sep Iconic home

 Designed by architects Christian A. Asmus and Richard R. Clark, the home that sits on five acres in the heart of Belle Meade on the Boulevard represents one of the first “Country Place Era” estates in Nashville.

 Mr. and Mrs. Edwin Wilson Craig acquired the property in 1932 and their daughter, Margaret Ann Craig Robinson and her husband Walter took up residence in 1987.
 The home has been the setting for countless social, civic, and charitable events, including family weddings.
-The photo below is Margaret Ann on her wedding day in 1948, taken in the home’s drawing room.

 Such wonderful family traditions captured in this home and in the surrounding noteworthy gardens have been featured in numerous magazines, including Southern Living, Southern Accents, Southern Comfort, and listed in the Archives of American Gardens in the Smithsonian Institution.